 Most women’s waters break during labour, but it can also happen before labour starts.
 Your unborn baby develops and grows inside a bag of fluid called the amniotic sac.
 When it’s time for your baby to be born, the sac breaks and the amniotic fluid drains out through your vagina.
 This is your waters breaking.

 You may feel a slow trickle, or a sudden gush of water that you cannot control.
-To prepare for this, you could keep a sanitary towel (but not a tampon) handy if you are going out, and put a plastic sheet on your bed.
+To prepare for this, you could keep a sanitary towel (but not a tampon) handy if you are going out and put a protective sheet on your bed.

 Amniotic fluid is clear and a pale straw colour.
 Sometimes it's difficult to tell amniotic fluid from urine.
-When your waters break, the water may be a little blood-stained to start with.
-Tell your midwife at once if the waters are smelly or coloured or if you are losing blood, as this could mean you and your baby need urgent attention.
+When your waters break, the water may be a little blood-stained to begin with.
+Tell your midwife immediately if the waters are smelly or coloured, or if you are losing blood, as this could mean you and your baby require urgent attention.

 If your waters break before labour starts, phone your midwife or the hospital for advice.
 Without amniotic fluid your baby is no longer protected and there is a risk of infection.